Coalition Chairs

 BJ Martin, Fayette County

-Martin-Chaney has 23 years of experience in education and is currently the leader of Southside Technical Center in Fayette County.
+Martin has 23 years of experience in education and is currently assistant principal of Southside Technical Center in Fayette County.
 She has also served as Director of Teaching and Learning for Elementary and Education Recovery Leader with the Kentucky Department of Education, supporting districts in continuous improvement.
 Her career began as an elementary teacher, with additional roles as curriculum coach, instructional supervisor, gifted coordinator, and assessment coordinator.

 Bob Rowland, KASA